Sergei Chernyshev (academic)

 In 2008, he directed a research project to analyze the efficiency of government property management in the industrial and energy sectors, commissioned by the Ministry of Industry and Trade of Russian Federation.

-From 2008 to 2010, he was an independent director of the IPF-AGRO management company.

-From 2009 to 2014, Chernyshev was on the Board of the Russian Association for International Co-operation (RAMS).

 From 2010 to 2014, he accepted a position on the Public Council of the Ministry of Industry and Trade of Russian Federation.
+In 2011, he co authored the monograph for TsAGI: Russia`s Global Aerospace Research Center.
 From 2012 to 2015, he became Director of the Center for Corporate Entrepreneurship at the Moscow Institute of Physics and Technology (MIPT).